cisagov/ScubaGear/baselines/powerplatform.md

 ## 1. Creation of Power Platform Environments

-Power Platform environments are used to group together, manage, and store Power Apps and Power Virtual Agents.
+Power Platform environments are used to group together, manage, and store Power Apps or Power Virtual Agents.
 By default, any user in the Azure AD Tenant can create additional environments.
 Enabling this control will restrict the creation of new environments to users with the following admin roles: Global admins, Dynamics 365 admins, and Power